 50 Amazing Skills You Can Learn on YouTube

 We at Mental Floss are always eager to learn new things and develop new skills.
-If you resolved to pick up a new hobby this year or just need to finally figure out how to do some home repairs on your own, we have you covered.
+If you resolved to pick up a new hobby or just need to finally figure out how to do some home repairs on your own, we have you covered.
 Here, we've collected 50 YouTube tutorials that will give you all the basics to learn both the fun (like poker or calligraphy) and the practical (like CPR or how to clean a cast iron pan).
 Happy learning!

 1. How To Whistle With Your Fingers